How important is marketing your home?

 So when you are looking for a realtor, interview a few, and don’t go blind staring at expensive glossy print and newspaper ads.

 Marketing your home is still important when you are selling, but we see it as having more relevance presented on the internet.
 Is the text correct, not over-promising?
 How are the pictures?
 Pictures too beautiful may disappoint buyers.
 And a lot has to do with a first impression when people enter the home.
 A glossy flyer is great to take home for a potential buyer but advertisements in newspapers are really not effective anymore.
-With the MLS, homes are showing on most realtors’ websites and the 90%+ who search homes via the internet is worth more than a large dollar amount going to printed material.
+With the MLS, homes are showing on most realtors’ websites and more than 95% of home buyers search for homes via the internet.

 Now the next question.
 How to find the right realtor?